jorgebucaran/hyperapp/docs/CONTRIBUTING.md

 ## Style

+- We write in ES5.
 - Format your code before creating a new commit using `npm run format`.
-- The code is written in ES5.
 - We prefer keeping all the moving parts inside as few files as possible.
 We don't have plans to break up the library into smaller modules.

 ## Bugs